mauriciojost/olympus-photosync/README.md

 1. Turn on the WIFI service of your camera using _Private_ mode in _Wi-Fi Connect Settings_.

-    This step is **very important**, if not set up correctly the camera won't let this application download media files!
+    This step is **very important**.
+If not set up correctly the camera won't let this application download media files.
 To change to _Private_ mode go to the menu of your camera, and set _Wi-Fi Connect Settings_ to _Private_ as shown in the following image.

     ![Camera in private mode](doc/images/camera-in-wifi-connect-settings-private-mode.jpg)